ElektraInitiative/libelektra/doc/help/kdb-mount.md

 A backend acts as a worker to allow Elektra to interpret configuration files as keys in the central key database such that any edits to the keys are reflected in the file and vice versa.
 Additionally, the user can use this command to list the currently mounted backends by running the command with no arguments.

+Note:
-Note: This command writes into the `/etc` directory and as such it requires root permissions.
+This command writes into the `/etc` directory and as such it requires root permissions.

-## USAGE

-`kdb mount [<path> <mountpoint>] [<plugin> [<config>] [..]]`

-Where `path` is the path to the file the user wants to mount.
-(Absolute for system files, relative for user files)
-`mountpoint` is where in the key database the new backend should be mounted.
-(For a cascading mount pount, `mountpoint` should start with `/`)
-`plugin` should be an Elektra plugin, or a list of plugins, as well as any necessary configuration arguments for those plugins.
-Plugins may be followed by a `,` seperated list of keys and their corresponding values which will be written below the backend configuration.
+Use `kdb file system/elektra/mountpoints` to find out where exactly it will write to.

-## DEFAULT PLUGINS
+## CONFIGURATION

+The default resolver will be added automatically.
+Which resolver will be used can be changed by:
+`/sw/kdb/current/resolver`

-Some plugins, such as `sync` are added automatically when mounting a backend.
+Some plugins are added automatically (by default sync).
-The user can change which plugins are added by editing the space-separated list stored in the follwing key:
+Which plugins that are can be changed by the space separated list in:
 `/sw/kdb/current/plugins`

+## OPTIONS

+- `-H`, `--help`:
+  Print help text.
+- `-V`, `--version`:
+  Print version info.
+- `-d`, `--debug`:
+  Give debug information or ask debug questions (in interactive mode).
+- `-i`, `--interactive`:
+  Instead of passing all mounting information by parameters ask the user interactively.
+- `-R`, `--resolver <name>`:
+  Specify the resolver plugin to use if no resolver is given, the default resolver is used.
+- `-0`, `--null`:
+  Use binary 0 termination.
+- `-1`, `--first`:
+  Suppress the first column.
+- `-2`, `--second`:
+  Suppress the second column.
+- `-3`, `--third`:
+  Suppress the third column.
+- `-c`, `--plugins-config`:
+  Add a plugin configuration for all plugins.

 ## EXAMPLES